cross-team/draying-front-end/documentation/ux-architecture/dispatching/readme.md

 The aim is to define what actions, types, statuses, stages and other attributes apply to what entities.

-Trip --> Container
+- Trip --> Container
-Delivery Location --> Container (i.e. not leg or trip) *Add Stop --> Trip (Needs to be confirmed.
+- elivery Location --> Container (i.e. not leg or trip)
+- *Add Stop --> Trip (Needs to be confirmed.
 Is the delivery location modified?)*

 ## Actions